 There are no formal entry requirements to join this course.
 Come and study purely for personal interest and enrichment … and get the same level access as our postgraduate students who will be studying alongside you!

 Before each course begins you will be provided with a Course Outline which will list the reading materials, time-lines, and any activities required as part of the course.
 This course features 2 discussion forums, experiential activities and several live webinars.

 In addition to extensive course materials you’ll receive 1-to-1 tuition in our unique collaborative learning environment.

 This course runs for 10 weeks and starts in April of each year.
 You can study at your own pace and partake in the webinars and forums as much as you like.

-If you would like to enrol on our ‘Transformational Leadership’ course then simply complete the form below and a member of our team will contact you.
-We offer a unique learning experience and will be here to guide you through every step of your learning.
+If you would like to enrol, or request more information on our ‘Transformational Leadership’ course, please complete the form below and a member of our team will contact you.
+We offer a unique transformational learning experience and will be here to guide you through every step of your journey with Alef Trust.